garrib10/Good-ReadMe-Generator/README.md

   You will need to install inquierer package and fs package.
 After that you will type run npm install.

   ## Usage
-  It will help you generate a ReadMe.md file for your github repository
+   It will help you generate a ReadMe.md file for your github repository.

   ## License
   MIT